laobamac/OCLP-Mod/docs/SEQUOIA-DROP.md

 ### Dual socket CPUs with Mac Pro 2008 and Xserve 2008

 Booting Sequoia on Mac Pro 2008 (MacPro3,1) or Xserve 2008 (Xserve2,1) with more than 4 cores will cause Sequoia to panic.
-OpenCore Legacy Patcher will automatically disable additional cores.
+OCLP-Mod will automatically disable additional cores.

 This is due to the dual socket nature of the machine, and likely some firmware/ACPI table incompatibility.